JMeter Listener Types | Part 1

 Flexible File Writer

 Similar to Simple Data Writer but a more flexible version of it, just like the name.
-Flexible File Writer allows you to decide which sample data to print out to the file while you are configuring the header and footer parts.
+Flexible File Writer allows you to decide which sample data to print out to the file while you are configuring the custom-header and footer parts.

 Save Responses to a File